DJTrumpDaddy/CAO-Project/P2/README.txt

 -- instantiated new modules im.v, ir.v, pc.v, and br.v within the sisc.v module

--- greatly enhanced the readability and organization of the sisc.v module
+-- greatly enhanced the readability and organization of the sisc.v module as well as the ctrl.v module

 -- generated new monitor statements in the sisc.v module